bjoydeep/multicluster-notebooks/webapp/README.md

 ## To kick the tyres
 1. log into [quay.io](https://quay.io/repository/)
-1. log into your cluster that is running [Red Hat Advanced Cluster Management (ACM) Hub with Observability](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.3/html/observability/observing-environments-intro#enable-observability) enabled in the command line
+1. log into your Openshift Cluster that is running [Red Hat Advanced Cluster Management (ACM) Hub with Observability](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.3/html/observability/observing-environments-intro#enable-observability) enabled in the command line
 1. clone this repo
 1. navigate to webapp directory
 1. run: `make deploy`